-Moe’s mobile ordering app, similar to other mobile ordering apps, allows pre-ordering (and pre-paying).
+Moe’s mobile ordering app, similar to other mobile ordering apps such as Saavi, allows pre-ordering (and pre-paying).
 Moe’s app users also get to check pickup times and locate other Moe’s Southwest Grill stores without logging in (unlike Burger King’s online delivery site, which requires mobile users to sign-in first before showing them anything interesting).

 Signed-in Moe’s mobile ordering app users can store their credit card information in the app and save previous orders as templates for future ordering.
 The app also allows its users to share their Moe’s activity with Facebook and Twitter users.

 Putting the spotlight on its frequent user app does not mean Moe’s Southwest has abandoned its other customers.
 For customers who do not use the app (non-frequent Moe’s Southwest patrons), Moe’s offers an excellent online ordering site that users can access either though their mobile devices or from a desktop or laptop.
 In fact, Moes has at least two mobile web ordering pages, one at their main site, and another utilising Splick It (which seems to need updating).